LeSS in Action: Scrum Developer

 - Collective Code Ownership

-This is getting ready for the participant to really understand why things are happening in the way they are in Large-Scale Scrum.
+The above is getting the participant ready to understand why things are happening in the way they are in Large-Scale Scrum.

-This part covers the why, what and how of code refactoring.
-We’ll train people to have the nose to smell bad code and also the techniques to remove the bad smells.
+This part covers the why, what, and how of code refactoring.
+We'll train people to have the nose to smell bad code and the techniques to remove the bad smells.